Mammy Two Shoes: Theatrical Tom and Jerry cartoons

 The housekeeper's debut appearance was in Puss Gets the Boot (1940), while her last appearance was in Push-Button Kitty (1952).
 She was originally voiced by well-known African-American character actress Lillian Randolph.
 She was the second prominent black character of the Metro-Goldwyn-Mayer cartoon studio, following Bosko.
 She appeared in 19 Tom and Jerry animated shorts between 1940 and 1952.

 One of her roles in the films was to set up the plot by warning Tom that she will toss him out of the house if he failed to act according to her wishes.
 She invariably catches Tom acting against her orders, and there are grave consequences.
 Naturally, it is Jerry who sabotages Tom to get him in trouble.
 She always called Tom by his full name Thomas (originally Jasper), and frequently used African-American Vernacular English with a Southern accent.
 Her signature quotes are "Land Sakes!" and "What in the world is going on in here?"—the latter of which is usually delivered upon rushing in to investigate the commotion being caused by Tom and Jerry.

 Cultural norms at the time led viewers to believe she was the maid due to her apron and ethnicity.
 Housing, financial, and residential segregation of Black Americans was the norm before the Civil Rights Act of 1964.
 Later, through dialogue and occasional behavior, it was suggested that the house was her own.
-One example is that, because she has her own bedroom in the short Sleepy-Time Tom (1951), it raises the possibility of her being the owner of the house, as no other human is present in the house in shorts she appears.
+One example is that, because she has her own bedroom in the short Sleepy-Time Tom (1951), it raises the possibility of her being the owner of the house, as no other human is present in the house in shorts where she appears.
 She refers to it as "my house" in Saturday Evening Puss.
 Nevertheless, the cutting continuity filed with each short at the Library of Congress always referred to the character as "Maid".